knowlp/XHAIL/README.md

     OS:           Mac OS X 10.9.4 x86_64

 Open a command prompt or a terminal and enter the folder where you downloaded the source code of **XHAIL**.
 Be sure to be in the root folder of the project: if the folder contains the file `build.gradle`, then you are in the proper directory.
-Now simply issue the command `gradle installApp` to build and install **XHAIL** on you machine.
+Now simply issue the command `gradle installApp` (for recent gradle versions `gradle installDist`) to build and install **XHAIL** on you machine.
 Be sure to be online because this procedure is going to download a few packages that are required by the application.
 The procedure might fail if you don't have enough privileges: on Mac or Linux, you can raise your privileges by preceding the above command with `sudo` and typing your password when requested.
 On Windows, run the command prompt with *administrator privileges* by right-clicking on its icon and choosing the appropriate menu item.
-The procedure will install **XHAIL** in `/usr/local/XHAIL-0.5.1/`, so if you wish to change this path, modify the value of `destinationDir` in `build.gradle` accordingly.
+The procedure will install **XHAIL** in the current directory into a folder called `./xhail-<version>/`.
+If you wish to change this path, modify the value of `destinationDir` in `build.gradle` accordingly.

 You should be now able to run **XHAIL**.
 Launch the command `java -jar /usr/local/XHAIL-0.5.1/xhail.jar --version` from the command line or terminal.
 If you get the following output, the installation completed successfully: